 Hardwickes Marriage Act 1753, coming into force on March 25, 1754, was titled 'An Act for the better preventing of Clandestine Marriages'.
 Its purpose was to tighten the laws of marriages as they had previously been conducted by the clergy outside a parish church or chapel.

 Many clandestine or irregular marriages were conducted in London's Fleet Prison during the 17th and early 18th centuries.
-During the 1740s, out of 47000 marriages taking place in England, 6000 took place in the Fleet area.
+During the 1740s, out of 47000 marriages taking place in England, 6000 took place in the Fleet area, so it was felt that marriages should be regulated in order to prevent clandestine marriages from taking place.

-It was also a requirement that the union was registered by a parson which had not been the case in the past.
-It came into force on 25th March 1754 and was read out in churches and chapels on Sundays in 1753, 1754 and 1755 because a lot of people couldn’t read or write.
+It was also a requirement of Hardwicke Marriage Act that the union was registered by a parson which had not been the case in the past.
+It came into force on 25th March 1754 and was read out in churches and chapels on Sundays in 1753, 1754 and 1755 because a lot of people could not read or write.

 Nonconformists had to marry in a church or chapel so their entry should be there with all the others even though they did not always agree with the practices of the church.